Hurricane Katrina: Media involvement

+Katrinas winds and water rendered worthless the printing presses and broadcast towers for the local newspaper, the New Orleans Times-Picayune forcing it to move online to NOLA.com its web affiliate for days.
+NOLA.com became an important conduit for rescue operations because its managing editor posted hundreds of pleas from people stranded in flooded New Orleans.
+The site also became an important resource for locating missing residents and reuniting families scattered by the disaster.
+The aggregation of community journalism, user photos, and the use of the internet site as a collaborative response to the storm attracted international attention and was called a watershed moment in journalism.
+"For its courageous and aggressive coverage of Hurricane Katrina," the staff of the Times-Picayune was awarded the 2006 Pulitzer Prize in Breaking News Reporting and shared the Public Service Pulitzer with the Biloxi-based Sun Herald.
+In the wake of the Times-Picayune's online-only efforts, the Pulitzer Prize committee, for the first time opened all its categories to online entries.

 As the U.S. military and rescue services regained control over the city, there were restrictions on the activity of the media.
 On September 9, the military leader of the relief effort announced that reporters would have "zero access" to efforts to recover bodies in New Orleans.
 Immediately following this announcement, CNN filed a lawsuit and obtained a temporary restraining order against the ban.
 The next day the government backed down and reversed the ban.

 In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that "...levee failures played a major role in the devastation in New Orleans.
 In some stories, that can be as simple as including a phrase about Hurricane Katrina's catastrophic levee failures and flooding...."